 (c) Recalled that the Committee at its thirty-second session in 2023 called upon ECE member States to assess the social impacts of the energy transition at the planning phase, so that proper protective and ameliorating mechanisms are developed and relevant policies are in place to prepare stakeholders for the new reality;

-(d) Noted with appreciation the formal document “Just Transition for Resilient Energy Systems” (ECE/ENERGY/2024/5) that explores options for the adoption of just transition approaches across the sustainable energy subprogramme and all its Groups of Experts in pursuit of the overarching objective of attaining resilient and carbon neutral energy systems in the ECE region;
+(d) Noted the document “Just Transition for Resilient Energy Systems” (ECE/ENERGY/2024/5) that explores options for the adoption of just transition approaches across the sustainable energy subprogramme and all its Groups of Experts in pursuit of the overarching objective of attaining resilient and carbon neutral energy systems in the ECE region;

 (e) Requested the Groups of Experts to coordinate and deliver joint activities to advance a just energy transition for resilient energy systems across the ECE region;

-(f) Endorsed a just transition approach across the Sustainable Energy subprogramme and all its Groups of Experts that creates the necessary foundation to achieve resilient and carbon neutral energy systems.
+(f) Endorsed a multi-stakeholder process across the Sustainable Energy subprogramme and all its Groups of Experts aimed at developing a just transition approach, suitable for the needs and different perspectives of member States in the ECE region, that creates the necessary foundation to achieve resilient and carbon neutral energy systems.
 It further endorsed just transition as a key to achieving resilient and carbon neutral energy systems.
 The just transition should start immediately and at the lowest cost to consumers, through an interplay of all low and zero-carbon technologies in an integrated energy market;

 (g) Encouraged member States to share priority sectors with ECE for piloting its just transition approach;

-(h) Highlighted the need to consider intergenerational justice in the management of critical raw materials (CRMs) and encouraged member States to explore demand-side interventions to reduce resource use and emissions, mitigate supply risks, and enhance well-being through more equitable economic models (ECE/ENERGY/2024/10).
+(h) Highlighted the need to consider intergenerational justice in the management of critical raw materials (CRMs) and encouraged member States to explore demand-side interventions to reduce resource use and emissions, mitigate supply risks, and enhance well-being through more equitable economic models (ECE/ENERGY/2024/8).
 This approach aims to ensure long-term sustainability and social equity, addressing the needs and challenges of current and future generations.
-The Committee requested that the Expert Group on Resource Management develop a comprehensive policy guidance aligned with the United Nations Resource Management System (UNRMS) to integrate these approaches into CRMs governance, with the aim to achieve a sustainable and just resource management framework;
+The Committee requested that the Expert Group on Resource Management develop a comprehensive policy guidance aligned with the United Nations Resource Management System (UNRMS) to consider the possibility of integrating these approaches into CRMs governance, with the aim to achieve a sustainable and just resource management framework and, further requested, that once developed the document is reviewed by the Expert Group on Resource Management, its Bureau and Working Groups;

-(i) Requested the secretariat to explore the possibility of bringing a just and equitable transition approach to the attention of the ECE Commission session in 2025 as the suggested theme for a future Commission session, inviting member States to consider adopting the just and equitable transition approach at programme level given its cross-cutting nature which requires a whole-of-society approach.
-Emphasized that the framework on resilient energy systems also should take into account the principle of economic viability to ensure that energy needed is sustainable over time.
+(i)

 IV.
 Delivering on sustainable energy: subprogramme accomplishments since the thirty-second session of the Committee on Sustainable Energy (agenda item 3)